kentoh - Fotolia

 That said, to use MongoDB effectively, you'll have to be able to cope with the possibility of some downtime if your master node fails, as well as with limited write speeds.
 And don't forget, you'll also have to learn a new query language.

 Cassandra is the best choice for use cases working with SQL-style data types.
 Cassandra also works well if you require very fast write speeds.
 And if the learning curve of a new query language intimidates you, you'll benefit from the similarity between CQL and SQL.

-In short, if you want a database that's similar to MySQL and the like but offers somewhat more flexibility, choose Cassandra.
+In short, if you want a database that's similar to MySQL and the like but offers somewhat more flexibility and scalability, choose Cassandra.
 If you need a higher degree of flexibility and are willing to learn some new tricks, MongoDB's your answer.